JimZhang37/cloud-devops-project-5-capstone/README.md

 1, it's a pipeline to create k8s cluster and destroy it.
 2, it's a pipeline for blue stack.
 It doesn't need to think about swap 2 stacks, so it's simpler.
 3, it's a pipeline for blue/green deployment.

+# Day 12 (5 January 2020)
+## Completed:
+the first part of blue stack is to build a docker image and upload it to docker hub.

+## Todo
+the second part of blue stack, is to use helm to deploy it.